betiniakarandut/alx-pre_course/README.md

-My first readme.
+1.My first readme.
-Updated the changes made.
+2.Updated the changes made.
-Always remember to make PR(Pull Request) to be updated with latest changes.
+3.Always remember to make PR(Pull Request) to be updated with latest changes.